-- List the community agencies that collaborate with the school to provide services for students with mild/moderate support needs. - Familiarize yourself with the district technology used by special educators for information management, record keeping, analysis of student progress, etc. (SEIS is a commonly adopted program). - Interview one or more paraprofessionals about their roles, strengths, preferences, needs, and challenges.
+- \List relevant outside agencies that collaborate with the school to provide services for students with MS disabilities. - Familiarize yourself with the district technology used by special educators for information management, record keeping, analysis of student progress, etc. - \Interview one or more paraprofessionals about their roles, strengths, preferences, needs, and challenges.
 How are these things communicated to the teacher they work with?
-What level of interaction do they have with parents? - From now until the end of your fieldwork, attend all meetings required of the MT, such as staff meetings, school-wide intervention team meetings, IEPs, and/or parent conferences (be sure to get necessary permissions).
-However do not miss any CSUF classes if held at the same time.
+What level of interaction do they have with parents? - From now until the end of your fieldwork, attend all meetings (virtual or in-person) required of the MT, such as SST, school-wide intervention team meetings, IEPs, and/or parent conferences (be sure to get principal's permission).
+However, do not miss any CSUF classes if held at the same time.